eclipse-velocitas/velocitas-docs/content/en/docs/concepts/val/_index.md

 The Eclipse Velocitas project is using the Vehicle Abstraction Layer (VAL) of the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/), also called KUKSA.VAL.
 It is is a reference implementation of an abstraction layer that allows Vehicle applications to interact with signals and services in the vehicle.
-It currently consists of a data broker, a CAN feeder and a set of example services.
+It currently consists of a data broker, a CAN feeder, and a set of example services.
-More elaborate or completely differing implementations are the target of particular derived projects.

 ## Architecture